sajt/laravel-filament/README.md

 ddev artisan key:generate
 ddev bun run dev #in a separete terminal ddev launch
+#To make a fresh git
+rm -rf .git
 ```

 After all yo can see your project in the browser